SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

-# Command List:
+# Command List

 This here contains every command with a detailed explanation on how to use them.
 They are ordered alphabetically, search them with Ctrl+F.

+Last updated: 18 March 2022

-### Quick explanation of this document:
+## Quick explanation of this document
-Arguments that are optional all have the `:Optional` suffix.
+Arguments that are optional all have the `: Optional` suffix.
 Every other argument is required.
-`Admin only` in the Command Info means that you either have to be the Server Owner, have Administrator Rights or the Moderator Role in order to use this Command.
+**Admin only** means that you have to be the Server Owner, have Administrator Rights or the Moderator Role to use this Command.
-`Owner only` in the Command Info means that only the Bot's Owner can use this Command.
+**Owner only** means that only the Bot's Owner can use this Command.
-The `Aliases` section shows you other names the Command is available from.
-The usage is exactly the same, if you use the default name or one of the listed aliases.
+**Aliases** show you other names the Command is available under.
+The usage is exactly the same if you use the default name or one of the listed aliases.
 Everything else should be fairly self-explanatory.

-Last updated: 15 March 2022

-### Full list of commands:
+## Full list of commands

 - **%8ball** `<question>`
     - Info: Ask a question and you get a random response from the magic 8-ball.